theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 ### Exploring Remote Repositories

-There are two ways to explore datasets from a remote repository when downloading data:
+There are three ways to explore datasets from a remote repository when downloading data:

 #### 1. Paste a Repository URL or DOI